The effect of acute focus of attention instructions on ACL injury prevention

 Abstract

 Background and Aims: ACL injury is one of the most common and serious injuries of the knee joint, which include about 80% of all knee ligament surgeries.
-Studies have shown that a significant percentage of this injury (70%) occurs non-traumatically and usually during movements such as deceleration, landing or side cutting.
+Studies have shown that a significant percentage of this injury (70%) occurs non-contact and usually during movements such as deceleration, landing or side cutting.
 Studies have shown that focus instructions improve performance.
-The aim of this study was to investigate the acute effect of focus instructions on the kinetic variables associated with ACL injury
+The aim of this study was to investigate the acute effect of focus instructions on Biomechanical indexes associated with anterior cruciate ligament injury prevention.

 Materials and Methods: In this research, 24 young football players from the two clubs of Tehran Premier League were randomly divided into two groups: external focus attention (n=12), internal focus attention (n =12).
-First, dynamic postural stability index (DPSI), peak of vertical, anterior-posterior and medio-lateral GRF and rate of loading during the jump-landing movement from a 30 cm platform were calculated from GRF which was recorded using a force plate with a sampling frequency of 1000 HZ.
-Then, the internal and external focus instructions were taught to the participants and the two groups were tested again to examine the changes.
-Statistical methods of repeated measure ANOVA, paired t-test and independent t-test were used to evaluate the changes
+First, dynamic postural stability index (DPSI), peak of vertical, anterior-posterior and medio-lateral GRF and rate of loading during the jump-landing movement from a box with 30 cm height were calculated from GRF which was recorded using a force plate with a sampling frequency of 1000 HZ.
+Then, the internal and external focus instructions were taught to the participants and the two groups performed post-test to examine the changes.
+Statistical methods of repeated measure ANOVA, and paired t-test were used to evaluate the changes.

 Results: The results showed significant changes in the vertical GRF and rate of loading variables in both groups of internal and external focus attention (P≤0.05).
 No significant difference was observed in the DPSI, anterior-posterior and medio-lateral GRF